Bargaining Unit: Non-Represented

 - Issues affecting agriculture, water, and governmental affairs.

-- Desktop publishing and word processing software.
+- Desktop publishing and work processing software including artificial intelligence tools.

 Skills/Abilities to:

-- Possess excellent organizational and planning skills.
+- Demonstrate excellent organizational and planning skills.

 - Develop and maintain business relationships with internal and external personnel.